The Friends ofHemlock Gorge1094 Chestnut Street |

 |

-Release of the Ladybugs
+Publications of the Friends

 Makers of the Mold, a full-length illustrated history of the Newton Upper Falls community which borders Hemlock Gorge, is available only on the Web.
 Authored by Historian, Conservationist, and Friend Ken Newcomb, who passed away in 2002.
+Copies of the print edition of The Makers of the Mold can be purchased online and are also available at several local restaurants, convenience stores and cafes.
+The full list of outlets can be found here.

 A Walking Tour of Hemlock Gorge